 Looking forward to the holidays - the best gifts to give to seamstresses!

-The end of year holidays are coming soon!
-Saint Nicholas is baking his speculoos, your mom is looking for recipes for Christmas dinner, and you, you are out of inspiration for end of year gifts?
+The end-of-year holidays are coming soon!
+Saint Nicholas is baking his speculoos, your mom is looking for recipes for Christmas dinner, and you, you're out of inspiration for end-of-year gifts?

-No panic!
-I have what you need for you, your wife, your grandma, your sister, your cousin...
-Their common point, they sew or would like to learn to sew?
-So look no further, I had fun compiling the best gifts to give or to give yourself so as not to be disappointed at midnight under the tree, at the big unwrapping moment!
+No worries!
+I have what you need for yourself, your wife, your grandma, your sister, your cousin...
+Their common point: they sew or would like to learn to sew?
+So look no further, I had fun compiling the best gifts to give or get so you won't be disappointed at midnight under the tree, at the big unwrapping moment!

-I have now been in the sewing and creative hobbies field for years and every year at holiday time I am asked: "but what would make you happy?"...
-I must tell you that even after all these years, I still find things to keep me busy 😂 and enrich my collection of equipment to simplify sewing.
-So let's go for the wise gift choices that please!
+I've been in the sewing and crafts world for years now, and every year at the holidays, people ask me: "but what would make you happy?"...
+I have to tell you that even after all these years, I still find things to keep me busy 😂 and enrich my collection of tools to make sewing easier.
+So let's go for a wise gift choice that brings joy!

 1. Quality haberdashery supplies

-When you are a beginner or even more advanced, you hesitate to put "a certain" budget into equipment.
-You don't know if you will like it, if you will have a use for it... and sometimes you regret not having bought those so beautiful pairs of scissors that caught your eye!
+When you're a beginner or even more advanced, you hesitate to spend "a certain" budget on supplies.
+You don't know if you'll like it, if you'll use it... and sometimes you regret not buying that beautiful pair of scissors that caught your eye!

 So why not ask for quality haberdashery supplies for Christmas?